Anastasios Charalambis

 Anastasios Charalambis (Αναστάσιος Χαραλάμπης; 22 September 1862 – 11 March 1949) was a Greek Lieutenant General and interim Prime Minister of Greece for one day in 1922.
+Before retiring from the Army in 1918, Charalambis commanded the II Army Corps.
+He was previously an officer in the 6th and 1st Infantry Division serving during the Balkan Wars of 1912–1913, the Second Balkan War, and the Greco-Turkish War of 1897.

 Military service

 Anastasios Charalambis was born in Kalavryta on 22 September 1862.
 After studying in the Hellenic Military Academy, he was commissioned as 2nd Lieutenant of Cavalry on 25 July 1884.
 He was promoted to lieutenant in 1888 and captain in 1895, and fought in the Greco-Turkish War of 1897.

 He was again promoted to major in 1908, lieutenant colonel in 1910 and colonel in 1913.
 During the Balkan Wars of 1912–1913, he served as Chief of Staff of the 1st Infantry Division in Macedonia, then of the 6th Infantry Division in the operations in Epirus, before returning to the 1st Division for the operations against the Kingdom of Bulgaria in the Second Balkan War.

 In 1914 he was placed as Chief of Staff to the II Army Corps, and then as Director of the Artillery Bureau of the Ministry of Military Affairs.
 From 26 April to 19 May and from 22 May to 14 June 1917 he served as Minister of Military Affairs, and then from 26 June as Chief of the Army's Staff Service until November.
 In early 1918 he was placed in command of the II Army Corps, and retired from the Army on 23 July 1918.
 He was promoted to major general in 1917 and Lt.
 General in 1918.